-You are able to anonymously make Whistleblower Disclosures.
+You are able to anonymously make Whistleblower Disclosures and still be protected under the Corporations Act 2001 (Cth).
 The person you make your report to will not reveal your identity, or any information that is likely to lead to the identification of your identity, unless:

-- you consent to the disclosure of your identity; - disclosure of your identity is required or permitted under any applicable legislation; or - if it is reasonably necessary to investigate the report of Misconduct and the discloser takes all reasonable steps to reduce the risk of identifying the Eligible Whistleblower; or - If it is reasonably necessary to disclose certain information about the report you have made, excluding your identity, for the purposes of investigating the Misconduct, the Company will take all reasonable steps to reduce the risk that you will be identified through this process.
+- you consent to the disclosure of your identity; - disclosure of your identity is required or permitted under any applicable legislation; or - if it is reasonably necessary to investigate the report of Misconduct and the discloser takes all reasonable steps to reduce the risk of identifying the Eligible Whistleblower; - it is for the purposes of obtaining legal advice; or - If it is reasonably necessary to disclose certain information about the report you have made, excluding your identity, for the purposes of investigating the Misconduct, the Company will take all reasonable steps to reduce the risk that you will be identified through this process.